nemisis84/Network-and-Computer-Security-project/REPORT.md

 We used cryptography options (CTR) to allow playback to quickly start in the middle of an audio stream (The CTR mode has the property of beeing able to decrypt in parallell, meaning different part of the encryption can be encrypted independently), optimizing user experience without compromising security.
 We had CTR in mind from the beggining, already thinking about this requirement, so no change was needed.

 Additionaly, we added the concept of family sharing, where individual users can be members of the same family, and a protected song is accessible to all family members without modification.
-Each user still keeps their own key, so we decided to created a new family key, to ensure the families' security, while assuring security to the user.
+Each user still keeps their own key, so we decided to created a new family key, which will be shared for all members of the family, since only invited people can be a part of a family, we can assume family members trust each other, this way families will be able to share songs, while assuring security to each user since they keep their own key for extra security.

 <!-- (_Describe the new requirements introduced in the security challenge and how they impacted your original design._) -->